Dessy2t/Book_Review_Hub/README.md

 2. Submit a review with a rating (1-5) and text content.

 Searching for Books
-1. Use the search bar to find books by title or author.
+1. Use the search bar to find books by title.